GShwartz/HandsOff-WEB/README.md

 - Replace `/host/path` with the path on the host machine that you want to map to the `/app/static` directory in the container.
 - Finally, provide the name and tag of the Docker image you built with `your_image_name:tag`.

-### Conclusion
-This Dockerfile provides a customizable environment for running a Python 3.11 application.
-By adjusting the environment variables during container runtime, you can configure the application's main path, web server       port, server IP address, and server port according to your requirements.

 <details>
   <summary></summary>